Anxiety vs. ADHD in Kids: Similarities and Differences

 Of course, these diagnoses are not mutually exclusive, and it is possible for a child with ADHD to also experience anxiety.
 In this case, a creative therapy plan should be developed to help both the child handle their inattentive symptoms as well as their anxiety and fear.

 You and your loved one deserve to make the first step toward a better life.
-Skilled therapists at GLPG are careful to make an educated decision in order to provide a child with the appropriate plan based on their symptoms.
-Choose from any of our convenient Metro Detroit locations to set up an appointment today.
+Skilled therapists from the GLPG network are careful to make an educated decision in order to provide a child with the appropriate plan based on their symptoms.
+Choose from any of our convenient locations or online therapy to set up an appointment today.